Dani-DEV28/centroid-finder/humanImprovements.md

   - Other error handling improvements>
 - ## writing documentation
   - What portions of your code are missing Javadoc/JSdoc for the methods/classes?
+    - frameExt.java
+    - VideoProcessor.java
   - What documentation could be made clearer or improved?
   - Are there sections of dead code that are commented out?
+    - Yes, in a couple files
   - Where would be the most important places to add documentation to make your code easier to read?
+    - The server files
   - Other documentation improvements?
 - ## improving performance (optional)
   - What parts of your code / tests / Docker image run particularly slowly?